juandelaoliva/blog/_posts/2025-01-21-ai-the-evil-genie-in-the-lamp.md

 ---
 ![AI Evil Genie](/assets/images/ai-genie.jpg)

-Managing SEO for a multimarket site is never easy—especially when dealing with over 30 markets, each with its own quirks.
+Managing SEO for a multimarket site is never easy, especially when dealing with over 30 markets, each with its own peculiarities.
 Recently, my team faced a sitemap issue in our Drupal setup that led to several problems, particularly in multilingual markets:

-- **Unsecured URLs:** Some links used `http` instead of `https`.
+- **🔓 Unsecured URLs:** Some links used `http` instead of `https`.
-- **Incorrect domains:** URLs pointed to the host provider’s domain instead of the correct one.
+- **🌐 Incorrect domains:** URLs pointed to the host provider’s domain instead of the correct one.
-- **Wrong language codes:** Sitemaps mixed up country codes, like using `/mx/` for Bolivia instead of `/bo/`.
+- **🇲🇽 Wrong language codes:** Sitemaps mixed up country codes, like using `/mx/` for Bolivia instead of `/bo/`.

 Once we thought the issue was fixed, the next step was testing.
 But with no QA resources available, the idea of manually checking all sitemaps—market by market—came up.
-My response? **Why do it manually when AI can help?**
+My response? **Why do it manually when AI can help? 🤖**

-## AI: The Evil Genie in the Lamp
+## AI: The Evil Genie in the Lamp  🧞‍♂️

 This is where things got interesting.
-I decided to turn to the AI to help me with the task, and it worked great.
+I decided to to to ChatGPT to help me with the task, and it worked great.
 But working with AI often **feels like making a wish to an evil genie**.
 If you don't phrase your request *just right*, you'll get exactly what you asked for... but probably not what you actually *needed*.

 AI shines with precision. **The better you define your needs, the better the result**.
-If your request is missing details, the AI will fill in the gaps with its own logic and get unexpected or downright frustrating results.
+If your request is missing details, the AI will fill in the gaps with its own logic and get unexpected or quite frustrating results. 🤯

 I found myself iterating again and again—refining prompts, adding specific conditions, and accounting for every edge case.
-But once I nailed it, the AI-driven solution analyzed sitemaps across multiple markets in minutes, pinpointing issues that would have taken hours to find manually.
+But once I nailed it (a little less than 30m), the AI-driven solution analyzed sitemaps across multiple markets in minutes, pinpointing issues that would have taken hours to find manually. 🚀

 ---
 **📝 Tip:** I personally love using the voice recording (dictation) option in ChatGPT because I can quickly give a lot of context to the AI.